carenalgas/popochiu/docs/src/getting-started/creating-a-game-stub.md

 Now that you've broken the ice with the basic concepts, you can learn more.

 * Go and get our [example resources](/getting-started/example-resources) to learn directly from code and find a quick start in your experimentation.
-* Throughout this guide, we've given you a taste of the plugin interface, but you may want to learn everything there is to know on how to use Popochiu's interface, by reading [the editor handbook](/the-editor-handbook).
+* Throughout this guide, we've given you a taste of the plugin interface, but you may want to learn everything there is to know about Popochiu's editor functions, by reading [the editor handbook](/the-editor-handbook).
-* At the same time, the engine (the part of Popochiu that you will ship with your game) deserves its own deep dive.
+* At the same time, the engine (the part of Popochiu that will ship with your game) deserves its own deep dive.
 Read [the engine handbook](/the-engine-handbook) and keep [the scripting API reference](/the-engine-handbook/scripting-reference) at hand while you code your game.
 * This tutorial overlooks many important parts, among which [animations](/how-to-develop-a-game/playing-animations) and [audio management](/how-to-develop-a-game/adding-sounds) certainly stand out.
 The [How to Develop a Game](/how-to-develop-a-game) section contains basics and advanced techniques that will help you get the most out of Godot and Popochiu.
 * Last but not least, Popochiu is a community effort.
 Learn [how to get help](/getting-started/getting-help) and, if you feel like contributing, read our [contribution guidelines](/contributing-to-popochiu).